Visit the Amalfi Coast like a local. Follow our tips and discover what to do to make the most of your holiday in paradise.

 We want to give you a few tips to get out of the mould of the usual mass tourism and fully enjoy the immense historical and cultural heritage of the Costiera Amalfitana.

-Some advice you might already expect, but we felt it only fair to emphasise the concept.
+You might already expect some advice on our list, but we felt it only fair to emphasise the concept.

 There is so much to do, photograph, drink and eat.
 Don't think about driving a car at all (you'll find out why in the article); take it easy, savour the sea and citrus fruit scent in the air, and get ready for long walks.

-Here's what we think you should do on the Amalfi Coast... like a local.
+Here's what we think you should do around the Costiera... like a local.

 Amalfi lemons.
 There is no more iconic image to describe the Amalfi Coast.
 Large, juicy, elongated, smooth-skinned.
 And very, very yellow.
 The sfusato amalfitano is so photogenic that seeing it will make you want to take snapshots.